David-Aqeel/Project-1-MASTERMIND/README.md

 // if player gets the answer right, 'game complete' message will pop up with time taken and points received, and options for a 'new game' or 'back to menu'

 //if player gets high score 'new high score' message will pop.
+STRETCH